xlabtechs/genx.doc/content/_index.md

 weight: 0
 ---

-## Beautiful documentation
+## What is the Laravel CRUD Generator

-CRUD Generator is a package for [CRUD](https://), a fast and flexible static site generator.
-I
+CRUD Generator is a package for doing [CRUD](https://) (Create, Retrieve, Update and Delete) operations with DB.
+Its designed for Laravel framework.
+Its super flexible and parametric.